mrgnw/ananas/todo/reviewUI.md

 ---

-### Phase 5: Add Metadata to Menu ✅ COMPLETE
+### Phase 5: Add Metadata to Menu ✅ COMPLETE → Enhanced with Hover Original
-**Goal**: Move timestamps and metadata to contextual menu **Risk**: Medium - requires prop changes
+**Goal**: Move timestamps and metadata to contextual menu + Show original text on hover **Risk**: Medium - requires prop changes + interaction patterns

 **Changes**: ✅ DONE
 - Add `timestamp` prop to `MultiLangCard`
 - Display timestamp in contextual menu with smart formatting
 - Remove timestamp from review page template
 - Add Clock icon and proper styling for metadata
+- **ENHANCED**: Show original text as first translation row on hover/tap
+- **NEW**: Smooth slide transition using Svelte 5 transitions
+- **NEW**: Touch-friendly toggle behavior for mobile devices
+- **NEW**: No space reserved when original not shown (clean layout)
-- **BONUS**: Add `originalText` prop to move original text to contextual menu
+- Remove original text from contextual menu (moved to main card)
-- Remove source text section from review page for cleaner layout

 **Files Modified**:
 - `/src/jibs/MultiLangCard.svelte`